ByteBanditsEnterprises/renosense-cracked/README.md

 shit pasted rat with BTC miner in it

 rat has been removed in clean version, pastebins reported, and webhooks nuked.

++ Not 100% sure if this is the real one, its the one thats been being passed around by the users.
+They claim it is from the server and is the original though.

 </div>